Phillip Ingle: Murders

+Before Ingle's arrest, the Davises' 29-year-old son-in-law, Joey James Melton, was considered a suspect but was not arrested.
+Melton had a strained relationship with the victims, and investigators questioned him multiple times.
+According to reports, he had previously received psychiatric treatment and had a history of substance use.
+Authorities did not find evidence linking him to the killings, and suspicion toward him later declined.

-"They were all over the place, and all over him," said Floyd Terry, someone who knew Melton.
-"I asked him straight out right after it happened.
+A friend, Floyd Terry, said investigators repeatedly questioned Melton, stating, "They were all over the place, and all over him.
+I asked him straight out right after it happened.
 He said, 'I couldn't do nothing like that, I couldn't.
 And if I did, I wouldn't be crazy enough to let my wife go back there the next day.'"
 However, as time passed and police found no evidence linking Melton to the murders, the pressure on him seemed to ease.

-In August 1991, Ingle crawled through the unlatched window into the home of E.Z.
-Willis, 70 and Sarah Willis, 67, and beat them to death with a tire iron.
+In August 1991, Ingle entered the home of E.Z.
+Willis, 70, and Sarah Willis, 67, through an unlatched window, and beat them to death with a tire iron.
 E.Z. fought back with his cane, striking Ingle several times and giving him a black eye and a gash on his face.
-Ingle's injuries were bad enough that he ended up skipping work.
+His injuries were severe enough that he missed work afterward.

-After the second pair of murders were discovered by the couple's daughter on September 9, Melton became a suspect once more, and investigators returned to question him.
+After the second pair of murders were discovered by the couple's daughter on September 9, Melton became a suspect once more, and investigators questioned him again.
 The next day, he committed suicide.
 Melton's wife refused to reveal the contents of his suicide note.

-Ingle later said he envisioned his four victims were "demons with red eyes, horns and tails", and claimed he believed he was doing God's work by killing them.
-Before he was arrested, Ingle confessed to a friend, telling him that he enjoyed watching people die in agony.
+Ingle later said he believed his four victims were "demons with red eyes, horns and tails", and said he was doing God's work by killing them.
+Before his arrest, Ingle told a friend that he enjoyed watching people die in agony.